 Tips to Overcome the Negative Effects of a Dysfunctional Family

 Once you have identified if you come from a dysfunctional family, the first step is to acknowledge and recognise behaviours and habits in yourself that have grown out of being in a dysfunctional family.
-As adults, you are surviving the effects of being brought up in such an environment.
+As an adult, you are surviving the effects of being brought up in such an environment.
+So, the question of how to overcome growing up in a dysfunctional family might arise.
 There are many ways to deal with it, such as: